MusicConnectionMachine/VisualizationG6/README.md

 #### Yarn Installs

 Clone the repo/checkout the branch where the project setup is.
 In the terminal, navigate to the project directory, and run `yarn`.
 All the dependencies should then be installed.

-If everything is on track, in the project directory, run `yarn start`.
-This should start the webpack-dev-server and you should see the initial page with **Hello World** when you browse to http://localhost:8080